CollectorOfJack/collectorofjack_astro/src/content/post/2025/2025-02-10-barrelhouse-collapse.md

 I saw it first on the [BarrelHouse107](https://www.facebook.com/Barrelhouse107) Facebook page (picture above from their post) and then also on [The Lynchburg Times](https://www.facebook.com/lynchburgtimes) facebook page.

-> "reports of a partial warehouse collapse behind the Jack Daniel's South Bottling Plant on Monday morning at around 5:40 a.m"
+> reports of a partial warehouse collapse behind the Jack Daniel's South Bottling Plant on Monday morning at around 5:40 a.m

-> "Here's what we've been able to confirm: It happened at a older warehouse.
+> Here's what we've been able to confirm: It happened at a older warehouse.
 There were no injuries.
-Some whiskey spilled but not a large volume."
+Some whiskey spilled but not a large volume.

 > - The Lynchburg Times